 THE DEATH OF THE HAWTHORNE WORKS

 The Hawthorne Works announced its closing in 1983 because most of its operations had been distributed to more modern facilities around the country.
-In 1986 the shutdown was completed.
-The Foundry and most of the Telephone Apparatus buildings were demolished between 1975 and 1983.
+In 1986, the shutdown was completed.
+The Foundry and most Telephone Apparatus buildings were demolished between 1975 and 1983.
 The remaining Telephone Apparatus buildings and the Executive Tower were razed in 1986 and 1987.
 The rest of the Hawthorne Works was demolished in 1994.

 The only survivors are the Water Tower and the Cable building at 4545 West Cermak Road.